 2.1 Information You Provide Directly to Us

 - Inquiries and Requests – We may provide you with the opportunity to contact us via e-mail or chat to ask questions, request information and materials, register or sign up for guides, seminars, or training classes, or provide comments and suggestions.
 You may also be offered the opportunity to have one of our representatives contact you personally to provide additional information about our Services.
 To facilitate this request, we may request additional personal information from you, such as your name, telephone number, and other contact information, to help us satisfy your request.
+We reserve the right and you expressly consent to us recording discussions, processes, lessons, events, conversations, feedback, pertaining to our courses, offered online or any other format.

-- Statistical Information about Your Visit – We may collect certain information automatically through our Services or other methods of web analysis, such as your Internet protocol (IP) address, cookie identifiers, mobile advertising identifiers, and other device identifiers that are automatically assigned to your computer or device when you access the Internet, browser type, operating system, Internet service provider, pages that you visit before and after using the Services, the date and time of your visit, the amount of time you spend on each page, information about the links you click and pages you view within the Services, and other actions taken through use of the Services such as
+- Statistical Information about Your Visit – We may collect certain information automatically through our Services or other methods of web analysis, such as your Internet protocol (IP) address, cookie identifiers, mobile advertising identifiers, and other device identifiers that are automatically assigned to your computer or device when you access the Internet, browser type, operating system, Internet service provider, pages that you visit before and after using the Services, the date and time of your visit, the amount of time you spend on each page, information about the links you click and pages you view within the Services, and other actions taken through use of the Services.

 - Surveys – From time to time we may request information from customers via surveys.
 Participation in these surveys is completely voluntary and the user therefore has a choice whether or not to disclose this information.
 Survey information will be used for improving our customer service and service offerings.